 Remember that delays and extra costs can make your renovation many times more expensive, adding to the stress when all you want is to start enjoying your dream home.

 Your home should be your sanctuary, so make sure you include security features to make it safe and somewhere you feel truly at ease.
 It goes without saying that security features provide that perfect finishing touch to your renovation project, making your house a safe and welcoming home.

 Common house security features to budget for when renovating

 Roller shutters are a great way to boost security in your home.
-As well as stopping intruders, they provide an insulating effect, keeping your home cool in summer and warm in winter.
+As well as stopping intruders, roller shutters provide an insulating effect, blocking out noise while keeping your home cool in summer and warm in winter.